jge162/jge162/README.md

 - In addition, I am learing <a href="https://udemy.com/">Java and SQL</a>.

-- I’m looking for an entry level <a href="https://jobs.com/">Embedded software, Hardware engineer, Firmware engineer , Systems engineer and/or Software Engineer</a> internships or fulltime job.
+- I’m looking for an entry level <a href="https://jobs.com/">Embedded software, Hardware/Electrical engineer, Firmware engineer , Systems engineer and/or Software Engineer</a> internships or fulltime job.

 <h3 align="left">GitHub Streaks: </h3>